kubecost/docs/multi-cloud.md

 This Configuration supports multiple configurations per cloud provider simply add any number of cloud configuration objects to their respective arrays in the JSON file.
 The structure and required values for the configuration objects for each cloud provider are described below.
 Once you have filled in the configuration object use the command
 ```
 kubectl create secret generic <SECRET_NAME> --from-file=cloud-integration.json -n kubecost
 ```

 Once the secret is created, set .Values.kubecostProductConfigs.cloudIntegrationSecret to <SECRET_NAME> and upgrade Kubecost via Helm

+A Github repository with sample files required can be found here, just select the cloud provider you are configuring: [https://github.com/kubecost/poc-common-configurations/](https://github.com/kubecost/poc-common-configurations/)

 ### Azure
 The values needed to provide access to the Azure Storage Account where cost data is being exported can be found in the Azure portal in the Storage account where the cost data is being exported.